dave-b-b/react-achievements/README.md

 **Note about Legacy Dependencies:**

 As of v3.6.0, React Achievements includes a built-in UI system with **zero external dependencies** when using `useBuiltInUI={true}`.
 The legacy external UI dependencies (`react-toastify`, `react-modal`, `react-confetti`, `react-use`) are now optional and will be fully deprecated in v4.0.0.
+As of v3.8.0, React Achievements uses the `achievements-engine` package for event-based tracking and external engine mode.

 ```bash
 # Only if using legacy external UI (deprecated in v4.0.0)